BoQsc/Godot-WASD_Input_Setup_for_first-person-POV/README.md

 ### First Person Point of View Input Actions for Godot
 Keyboard actions for First Person Point of View.

+Automatically setups WASD input actions for the current project.
+The actions added after enabling this plugin: move_forward  - W keyboard key move_backward - S keyboard key move_left     - A keyboard key move_right    - D keyboard key

+Note: due to signal emission problems, the editor do not show immediate changes in the Godot Editor Project Input Map Settings.

+____

 Future Note: the CharacterBody3D template's `ui_` are not made to be overriden the entire vector variable should be tried to replace if it is possible using gd godot script.